percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/virtual/login_UI.md

 4. (Recommended) Follow the prompts to change the default password.

-!!! note alert alert-primary ""
+    !!! note alert alert-primary "Note"
         You also can change the default password through SSH by using the `change-admin-password` command.

 5. The PMM Home Dashboard appears.

-??? info "(optional) Change root password from UO"
+??? info # "(optional) Change root password from UO"

     1. Start the virtual machine in GUI mode.